novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-115.md

 -...(truncated)...
 It's evident that this incident shaped Lee Hyun-woo's management philosophy.
 However, since there has been no confirmation from him, there is a possibility that this is incorrect.

-It was the moment when 【Someone Else's Story】 turned into his own story.
+It was the moment when 【Nam's Story】 turned into his own story.

 ----